baltpeter/thesis-mobile-consent-dialogs/thesis/600_results.md

 | link     | dialog | 5     |

 :   Counts of wrong classifications from manually validating a random set of 250 apps. {#tbl:results-verdict-validation}

+We manually validated the classification for a random set of 250 apps with screenshots. [@Tbl:results-verdict-validation] shows the results of this validation.
+Notably, we did not encounter a single false positive (meaning detecting something as a consent element that isn't actually one).
+All classifications were either correct or our analysis missed the consent elements.
+25 of the 250 classifications were false negatives.

+The discovered false negatives are expected and do not impact the validity of the detected violations.
+As explained in [@sec:cd-situation-consequences], our approach necessarily misses consent elements due to more detailed information to base an analysis on not being sufficiently available in mobile apps.
+Not detecting a consent dialog does not cause us to wrongly attribute violations to an app.
+In these cases, all detected tracking has happened without any user interaction.
+This means that the apps, regardless of whether a consent dialog is being shown on screen, cannot have obtained valid consent and thus have no legal basis for the tracking.
+We only perform detection of the other violations in apps where we detected a consent dialog.

 We also manually validated all cases where we detected the "accept" button having a significantly different colour than the "reject" button, as our approach cannot determine which of the two is actually highlighted compared to the other.
 We were able to confirm that it is indeed the "accept" button that is highlighted in all cases.